Bicycle frame: Frame geometry

 The geometry of the frame depends on the intended use.
 For instance, a road bicycle will place the handlebars in a lower and further position relative to the saddle giving a more crouched riding position; whereas a utility bicycle emphasizes comfort and has higher handlebars resulting in an upright riding position.

 Frame geometry also affects handling characteristics.
 For more information, see the articles on bicycle and motorcycle geometry and bicycle and motorcycle dynamics.

 Frame size

 Frame size was traditionally measured along the seat tube from the center of the bottom bracket to the center of the top tube.
 Typical "medium" sizes are 54 or 56 cm (approximately 21.2 or 22 inches) for a European men's racing bicycle or 46 cm (about 18.5 inches) for a men's mountain bike.
 The wider range of frame geometries that now exist has also led to other methods of measuring frame size.
-Touring frames tend to be longer, while racing frames are more compact.
+Touring frames tend to be longer, whilst racing frames are more compact.